 The name is quite a mouthful, but stormwater management facilities have a simple purpose: they gather rainfall and surface water runoff to help reduce the possibility of flooding and property damage.
-Through a combination of landscape and structural features, stormwater management facilities slow and filter runoff after a rainfall.
-The water that accumulates in stormwater ponds and wetlands is released gradually back into the natural watercourses avoiding erosion and downstream flooding.
+Through a combination of landscape and structural features, stormwater management facilities slow and filter stormwater runoff after a rainfall.
+The water that accumulates in stormwater ponds and wetlands is released gradually back into the natural watercourses which helps to avoid erosion of the watercourse and downstream flooding.

 In addition, the stormwater ponds and wetlands are an attractive feature.
 In many neighbourhoods stormwater management facilities are surrounded by natural vegetation and provide habitat for birds and animals.

-Stormwater ponds and wetlands differ from natural ponds and wetlands in being man-made.
+Stormwater ponds and wetlands differ from natural ponds and wetlands in being that they are man-made.
 They are specifically designed to collect runoff from streets, the ground surface and storm sewers.

 How does the storm sewer system impact water quality?

 The storm sewer system takes water from our roads and properties to a stormwater management facility for treatment or directly to an open watercourse, such as the Thames River.
 We must be conscious of the quality of the water in the storm sewer system since what we put down the storm drain may end up in a natural watercourse.

 Our goal is to ensure that the water entering our natural heritage systems is clean and can help sustain or improve that existing natural heritage conditions.

 We can all help out by taking the following actions:

 - Do not pour anything down the road drain that you would not want to put directly into a river or stream!

 - Harmful liquids should be disposed of as (Household Special Waste)